Support the camera securely

 If you have the Peltier Cooling option...

 If you have the Peltier Cooling option make sure you use the included higher power supply (12v at 750ma), otherwise you may see noise bars across the video.
 When it is plugged in, the cooling diode will blink rapidly while cooling, and the fan will start after a few seconds.
 When the temperature of the CCD reaches 10C, the cooling diode will glow steadily.
 The CCD temperature will be stabilized at 10C, about 30C lower than the normal operating temperature of an uncooled camera.
 Most of the isolated "hot pixels" will disappear, and if necessary any remaining noise can be removed by applying the "Salt & Pepper" filter, or by subtracting a stable background image.
 When you have finished, press the diode to switch cooling off; the diode will blink slowly and then switch off after ~10 minutes when the CCD has warmed up.
 You can switch off the power while the CCD is still cold, but you risk eventually shortening its life due to thermal stress.
+See the Peltier User Guide for further details.

 Adjust the exposure control settings